Unassisted Braking Devices vs. Assisted Braking Devices

 What is a Non-Assisted Braking Device?

 These belay devices require the belayer to keep their hand on the brake end of the rope and will only catch the climber if their hand remains below the braking plane of the belay device.
 If the belayers hand remains above the braking plane and the climber falls the rope will wiz right through the climber's hand.
 This can cause serious rope burns to the belayers hand and of course this may result in more serious consequences for the climber.
 With proper safety training and attentiveness non-assisted braking devices can provide a very smooth belayer experience.
-The non-assisted devices in this article discuss the most commonly used devices in the industry, Tubular and Placette Device.
+The non-assisted devices we discuss in this article are the Tubular and Placette Device.

 What is an Assisted Braking Device?